The Home screen is your daily dashboard. It shows:

 - Messages — full message history with timestamps and read receipts

-- Calendar & Events — all shared events in the date range
+- Calendar & Placement — shared events and placement summary for the date range

-- Schedule Change Requests — all requests with approval status
+- Schedule Requests — all schedule change requests with approval status

 - Illnesses & Medications — illness records with full medication dose logs